QuentinJcb/QuentinJcb.github.io/tree.md

 ## Minimum Spanning Tree

 The matrix ```dist_matrix``` can be thought as the adjacency matrix of a particular undirected graph, where $$d_{ij}$$ is the distance associated with the edge connecting nodes $$i$$ and $$j$$.
 For instance, the stock nearest Apple (AAPL) is Intel (INTC).
-On this graph, we can define some trees, that is connex graphs without any cycle.
+On this graph, we can define some trees which are defined as connex graphs without any cycle.
 In particular, we can consider the trees containing all the 30 stocks and define their length as the sum of the distances between each node.
 A minimum spanning tree is a tree of minimum length containing all the stocks.
 The image below shows a graph and the associated minimum spanning tree.

 ![Example of a minimum spanning tree](min_tree.png "Example of a minimum spanning tree")